Meath GAA: County team

 Meath has twice held half-time leads over traditional hurling counties in the quarter-final of the Leinster Senior Hurling Championship (SHC): over Dublin by a scoreline of 2–2 to 1–1 in 1936 and Kilkenny by a scoreline of 2–6 to 1–6 in 1949.

 In 1951, the county held Wexford to a draw in the quarter-final but lost the replay; Wexford went on to win the Leinster SHC and join the elite.

 Having beaten Offaly to qualify for their ninth and last Leinster SHC semi-final in 1954, Meath regressed until it won the 1985 Kehoe Cup and the 1993 Senior B title.

 After the county re-entered the senior championship in 1994, its exploits included victories over Offaly (All-Ireland SHC champions at the time) by a scoreline of 1–12 to 1–11 in a February 1995 National Hurling League match in Athboy and Wexford by a scoreline of 1–16 to 0–16 a fortnight later in Enniscorthy.

 In the 21st-century, Meath won the 2009 Nicky Rackard Cup, the 2016 Christy Ring Cup and the 2020 Christy Ring Cup.
 The 2016 final was particularly prolonged; on 4 June 2016, Meath won the final at Croke Park against Antrim by a scoreline of 2–18 to 1–20, despite trailing the Ulster squad by as much as six points at times.
 However, the score actually finished 2-17 to 1-20, a draw.
 So despite Meath being presented with the Christy Ring Cup, a replay was ordered.
 The replay took place at Croke Park on 25 June 2016.
 After normal time, the result was 3–15 to 4–12, another draw.
 Meath eventually prevailed after extra-time by a scoreline of 4–21 to 5–17, a Stephen Clynch free with the last puck of the game sealing Meath's first ever Christy Ring Cup and a place in the 2017 Leinster Senior Hurling Championship, the county's first appearance in the championship since a double scores defeat to Laois in mid-May 2004.
 The county secured a surprise victory against Kerry in its opening Leinster SHC match.

 Camogie

 Meath won the Nancy Murray Cup in 2008.
 Ratoath won divisional honours at Féile na nGael in 2008 and 2009.
 They were finalists in the All-Ireland Minor Camogie Championship at Minor C level in 2011.

-Notable players include soaring star award winners Louise Donoghue and Jane Dolan.
-Julian McDonnell refereed the All Ireland senior final of 1933.
+Julian McDonnell was the referee for the All Ireland senior final of 1933.

+People don't know the hardships that some camogie teams go through and we are the county team, not even the local team.
+And the benefits are phenomenal.
+Any of the girls will tell you...